Table Of Contents

 That means you do not have to spend a premium to buy, set up, and hire expert staff to manage physical or cloud-based server infrastructure.
 You do not have to spend money and time upgrading your code’s underlying infrastructure.

-Instead, you can focus on using the platform to develop your core product so it can get to market as soon as humanly possible.
+Instead, you can focus on using the platform to develop your core product so that it can reach the market as soon as possible.

-Also, the pay-per-usage billing method lets developers pay for only the services they use.
+Additionally, the pay-per-usage billing method allows developers to pay only for the services they use.
 Some vendors, such as AWS, can calculate prices based on 100-millisecond increments.

-You do not need to burn your IT budget through an expensive monthly fee, only to end up using 15-25% of your paid capacity.
+You don’t need to burn your IT budget on an expensive monthly fee, only to end up using only 15-25% of your paid capacity.

 2. It is also excellent for scaling